Bryan Llorente

 The clients I'm best positioned to serve

-I am well versed in dealing with clients from various different ages, cultural and ethnic backgrounds, sexualities, and socioeconomic backgrounds.
-In addition, I have experience in helping clients deal with issues such as depression, anxiety, panic attacks, PTSD, Trauma, Bipolar disorder, borderline personality disorder, dependency issues, adjustment disorder, domestic violence, acute psychosis, schizophrenia, and suicidal ideations.
-I can also assist with general life goals and ongoing emotional support to help clients become the ideal version of themselves and aspire to achieve self actualization.
+I have worked with clients from various different ages, cultural and ethnic backgrounds, sexualities, and socioeconomic backgrounds.
+I have experience helping clients deal with issues such as depression, anxiety, panic attacks, PTSD, Trauma, Bipolar disorder, borderline personality disorder, dependency issues, adjustment disorder, domestic violence, acute psychosis, schizophrenia, and suicidal ideations.
+I can also assist with general life goals and ongoing emotional support to help clients achieve self actualization.

 Virtual